osrf-migration/vrx-wiki/tutorials/SystemSetupInstall.md

-This tutorial will walk you through the setup required to make a computer ready to run the VMRC simulations.
-In order to run VMRC your computer will need a discrete graphics card and will need to satisfy the minimum [System Requirements](https://bitbucket.org/osrf/vmrc/wiki/system_requirements).
+This tutorial will walk you through the setup required to make a computer ready to run the VRX simulations.
+In order to run VRX your computer will need a discrete graphics card and will need to satisfy the minimum [System Requirements](https://bitbucket.org/osrf/vrx/wiki/system_requirements).

-These instructions contain information for building the VMRC environment in Gazebo.
+These instructions contain information for building the VRX environment in Gazebo.

 # Install all prerequisites in your host system #